mitmedialab/SLIC/README.md

 # Team Participation

+**Register Your Team Project:**

-To register your team project for the Sovereign Legal Identity Challenge, sign up on this form: [https://goo.gl/forms/uD8AfZyGHlqwtl6h1](https://goo.gl/forms/uD8AfZyGHlqwtl6h1)
+* To register your team project for the Sovereign Legal Identity Challenge, sign up on this form: [https://goo.gl/forms/uD8AfZyGHlqwtl6h1](https://goo.gl/forms/uD8AfZyGHlqwtl6h1).

+**Submit Your Team Project:**

+* When you have finished your project, please submit it BEFORE the 24 deadline defined by the [schedule at your local node](http://legalhackers.org/clbfest2018-host/).
+Submit your final project by completing this form: [https://docs.google.com/forms/d/e/1FAIpQLSdUlxp9FI3jAWhUMVvQ7kDirdP-ghjyYzBA9ISA0RKd-9cvvQ/viewform](https://docs.google.com/forms/d/e/1FAIpQLSdUlxp9FI3jAWhUMVvQ7kDirdP-ghjyYzBA9ISA0RKd-9cvvQ/viewform)

 ## Wiki and Scenarios